 X and Y chromosomes

-Chromosomes are tiny threadlike structures which each carry about 2,000 genes.
+Chromosomes are tiny threadlike structures that each carry about 2,000 genes.
 Genes determine a baby’s inherited characteristics, such as hair and eye colour, blood group, height and build.

 A fertilised egg contains one sex chromosome from its mother and one from its father.
 The sex chromosome from the mother’s egg is always the same and is known as the X chromosome.
 But the sex chromosome from the father’s sperm may be an X or a Y chromosome.